-4.1 Alternative Scenarios
+5.1 Alternative Scenarios

 As the first step in this process, the consultant team prepared three alternative scenarios for guiding future development within the BOA.
 These were presented to the public to determine how much support there was for each.
 This feedback was then used to inform the city's Land Use Plan and Unified Development Ordinance.
-Public input also assisted with the selection of strategic sites for further study under Step 3 of the BOA process.
+Public input also assisted with the selection of strategic sites for further study under the BOA process.